 You Already Know What to Decide.
 So Why Are You Still Deciding?

 The decision doesn't feel unresolvable.
 That's what makes it so frustrating.
 You've made harder calls than this.
-You've handled real pressure, real stakes, real risk and still moved forward.
+You've handled real pressure, real stakes, real risk, and still moved forward.
 With clients, the path forward is almost always clear.
 You see the pattern, name it, and know what needs to happen next.

 But when you turn to your own business.
 Something shifts.

 You've been circling this decision for a while.
 Maybe it's a price increase you've been meaning to make for months.
 Maybe it's the offer that's been 80% built since last quarter.
 Maybe it's the decision to invest in something (equipment, a program, a hire) where the math makes sense, but the commitment won't come.
 You know what you'd tell a client in this exact situation.
+Word for word.
 You know what the answer is.
 But you can't make yourself land on it.

 One client described it this way: "I'm in the limbo, kind of.
 Back and forth, basically.
 In my mind, I'm like, okay, why am I not moving forward?
 Because I didn't make a decision."
 She wasn't confused about what she wanted.
 She wasn't missing information.
 The back-and-forth was a protection pattern her brain was running to keep her from making a move that felt dangerous, even though it wasn't.
 She could see it clearly.
 She just couldn't stop it on her own.